 6. Employee behavior

 There are various ways undesirable and unprofessional employee behavior can raise your compliance risk.
-Particularly egregious instances of discrimination by managers or team leaders toward employees, for example, could make you vulnerable to legal action.
-As well as creating obvious financial problems, this could have a damaging impact on your employer brand and reputation.
+Particularly egregious instances of discrimination by managers or team leaders toward employees, for example, could make you vulnerable to legal issues.
+As well as creating obvious financial problems, this could have a damaging impact on your employer brand and public opinion.

 Harassment, bullying and workplace violence are also serious compliance issues that should be treated with a zero-tolerance approach.
 You have a duty of care toward your workforce, and if you fail to uphold it, the consequences can be severe for individual employees and the entire business.